mental harassment at workplace

 2. Counseling Services

-Professional counselling services can play a vital role in helping individuals cope with the emotional impact of mental harassment at workplace.
+Professional counselling services can play a vital role in helping individuals cope with the emotional impact of mental harassment in the workplace.
 Licensed therapists or counsellors trained in workplace issues can provide a safe and supportive environment to discuss experiences, process emotions, and develop effective coping strategies.

 3. Legal Helplines and Advocacy Organizations